"I don't know, but I think you've got one in your pocketses!"

 - The original sphinx, Petra Sphinx, had players guess the top card of their libraries.
 This same guessing game was also used for Conundrum Sphinx.

 - Sphinx of Uthuun gives your opponent choice of which cards to put into your hand and which to put into your graveyard.
 Unesh does the same at a smaller scale, but also riddles the opponent whenever any Sphinx enters the battlefield under your control.

 - Isperia the Inscrutable rewards you if you can correctly guess a card in your opponent's hand.
 Of course, since they have to reveal their hand if you guess wrong, the riddle is a lot easier the second time.

-- Sphinx Ambassador secretly chooses one of your opponent's creatures, and if they can't guess which one, you get to steal it.
+- Sphinx Ambassador secretly chooses one of your opponent's creatures; if they can't guess which one, you get to steal it.

 - Even sphinxes who don't have riddle-related gameplay will often reference riddles in their Flavor Text, because hey, that's what sphinxes do.

-- In the Test Of Metal novel, Tezzeret's attempts at solving riddles left by the mad sphinx Crucius are a major plot point.
+- In Test of Metal, Tezzeret's attempts at solving riddles left by the mad sphinx Crucius are a major plot point.

 - Ordeal of a Traveler forces your opponent's monsters to win a guessing game if they want to attack you; the art depicts a traveler being questioned by a sphinx.